FreekDS/GoogleHashcode2019/README.md

-# PizzaProblem
+# Google hash code 2019

-Google hash code project
+Wofkes for the win!!